fbngrm/honeycomb-js/README.md

 The code is written in Processing first and is then exported to JavaScript.
 You can find the Java/Processing implementation [here]() and the Android version [here]().

-To simulate the Kaleidoscope functionality, a hexagon is created consisting of six trianlges as the basic shape.
-The trianlges are rendered with a texture taken from a reference image.
+To simulate the Kaleidoscope functionality, a hexagon is created consisting of six triangles as the basic shape.
+The triangles are rendered with a texture taken from a reference image.
 The source area for the texture is controlled by the cursor position.

 **Rotation**